peterkeen/capistrano-buildpack/README.md

 ## Very Important Notes

-`Capistrano::Buildpack` will *not* run `bin/release` from the buildpack, so any environment variables that that attempts to set need to be set in `:deploy_env`. addition, at the moment the exported nginx config does not have compression turned on.
+`Capistrano::Buildpack` will *not* run `bin/release` from the buildpack, so any environment variables that that attempts to set need to be set using `read_env`.
+In addition, at the moment the exported nginx config does not have compression turned on.

 Also, note that right now this does not support HTTPS.
 I'm working on it.